ThePedroo/FastLink/docs/destroy.md

 # Destroy

-  Destroys a specific player, it stops the currect music, cannot play another music without new player.
+  Destroys a specific player, it stops the currect music, in case of player.play, it will create another player.

   ```js
   <Player>.destroy()